tjfarrar/skedastic/cran-comments.md

 * No ERRORs or WARNINGs from Windows (r-release, r-devel, r-oldrelease) checks or Linux Xenial (r-release, r-devel) checks.

 * The Windows checks returned one NOTE.
-This referred to possible misspelled words, but none of these words were misspelled.
-Most of them were surnames or acronyms, while 'heteroskedasticity' is a legitimate spelling of this word used in the academic literature (though sometimes spelled 'heteroscedasticity').

-* The Windows checks also reported `Status: Forbidden`, `Message: 403` for some of the URLs and DOIs in the DESCRIPTION file.
+This referred to `Status: Forbidden`, `Message: 403` for some of the URLs and DOIs in the DESCRIPTION file.
 However, all of these URLs and DOIs are correct and working.